 Medical Biller Job Duties

-- Verify medical insurance benefits for patients and help them with billing questions or concerns
+- Verify medical insurance benefits for patients and assist them with billing questions or concerns

-- Follow up on patient claims submitted and appeal those that have been declined
+- Follow up on submitted patient claims and appeal any that have been declined

-- Function as an intermediate between the medical provider, the insurance companies and the patients for correct claim resolution
+- Function as an intermediate between the healthcare provider, the insurance companies and the patients for proper claim resolution

-- Generate and oversee Accounts Receivables reports
+- Create and oversee Accounts Receivables reports

-- Generate and manage unpaid patient collections accounts
+- Generate and deal with unpaid patient collections accounts

 Medical Billing and Coding Programs and Certification